michalPietraszko/imgui/docs/FONTS.md

  ## Using the FreeType Rasterizer

 - Dear ImGui uses imstb\_truetype.h to rasterize fonts (with optional oversampling).
 This technique and its implementation are not ideal for fonts rendered at small sizes, which may appear a little blurry or hard to read.
-- There is an implementation of the ImFontAtlas builder using FreeType that you can use in the misc/freetype/ folder.
+- There is an implementation of the ImFontAtlas builder using FreeType that you can use in the [misc/freetype/](https://github.com/ocornut/imgui/tree/master/misc/freetype) folder.
 - FreeType supports auto-hinting which tends to improve the readability of small fonts.

-**Note**
+Note:
 - This code currently creates textures that are unoptimally too large (could be fixed with some work).
 - Also note that correct sRGB space blending will have an important effect on your font rendering quality.